bidhya/verse/Updates.md

 # Updates to codebase in reverse chronological order
 =============================================
+## Jan 29, 2024
+- Diagnosed and fixed nan/inf error
+- seems for only one pixel for WY2014 (row 888)
+- caused by σWRFG becoming zero; which was caused by WRFG=0 (a rare but valid valid)
+- Fix: set minimum value of σWRFG = 25

 ## Jan 18, 2024
 - merging Jan11_2024 branch to main
 - increased runtime for jobs